apduncan/cvanmf/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `enterosig` for local development.
+Here's how to set up `cvanmf` for local development.

 1. Download a copy of `enterosig` locally.
 2. Install `enterosig` using `poetry`: